Shared Decision-Making Strategies for Best Care: Patient Decision Aids

 - Elwyn, G., P. Barr, S. Grande, R. Thompson, T. Walsh, and E. Ozanne.
 2013a.
 Developing CollaboRATE: A fast and frugal patient-reported measure of shared decision making in clinical encounters.
 Patient Education and Counseling 93(1):102-7. https://doi.org/10.1016/j.pec.2013.05.009

 - Elwyn, G., S. Grande, M. Godfrey, J. Hoffer Gittell, and D. Collins Vidal, eds.
 2013b.
 Are we there yet?
 Case studies of implementing patient decision support.
 Hanover, NH: Dartmouth Center for Health Care Delivery Science and Dartmouth Institute for Healthcare Policy and Clinical Practice.

 - Fowler, F. 2011.
 Patients want to be involved.
-Informed Medical Decisions Foundation. http://informedmedicaldecisions.org/imdf_perspectives/foundation-perspectives-patients-want-tobe-involved/ (accessed June 3, 2013).
+Informed Medical Decisions Foundation.
+Available at: http://informedmedicaldecisions.org/imdf_perspectives/foundation-perspectives-patients-want-tobe-involved/ (accessed June 3, 2013).

 - HHS (Department of Health and Human Services).
 2011.
 Medicare Program; Medicare Shared Savings Program: Accountable Care Organizations; Final Rule.
 Federal Register 76 (212) 67828.

 - HHS.
 2013.
 Stage 2 meaningful use hospital menu.
 Available at: http://www.cms.gov/Regulations-and- Guidance/Legislation/EHRIncentivePrograms/downloads/Stage2_HospitalMenu_1_AdvanceDirective.pdf (accessed October 22, 2013).